vittorioromeo/bcs_thesis/source/20_ecs/13_ee_doc.md

 }
 ```

 The boilerplate code shown in the code snippet above can be avoided by using advanced metaprogramming techniques.
-In [part 2](#part2_ecst), the way **ECST** avoids similar bookkeeping code will be analyzed.
+In [Part 2](#part2_ecst), the way **ECST** avoids similar bookkeeping code will be analyzed.

 ### Communication